-‘Larry and I will always be together:’ Joe Manchin’s closest political ally cashes in on senator’s rise
+‘Larry and I will always be together’: Joe Manchin’s closest political ally cashes in on senator’s rise

 Simply learning where Manchin stands on an issue is itself a highly prized commodity — information hungrily sought out by investors as well as reporters, even though rumors about his positions often proven incorrect or conflicting.
 In such an environment, Manchin’s trust in Puccio’s discretion may be particularly valuable.

-Manchin “can share thoughts with Larry, or Pucci — you know, a lot of people call him Pucci — that never go beyond Larry’s ears,” said former Rep. Nick Rahall (D-W.Va.), who considers both men friends.
+Manchin “can share thoughts with Larry, or Pucci — you know, a lot of people call him Pucci — that never go beyond Larry’s ears,” said former congressman Nick J. Rahall (D-W.Va.), who considers both men friends.
 “He’s tight-lipped.”

 Manchin has said repeatedly that he takes into consideration the views of his West Virginia constituents above all others when evaluating legislation.
 This has set off a scramble among national groups trying to prove that their views are, in fact, popular in West Virginia.